FunnyHector/Perceptron/README.md

 Arguments can be provided as "ruby main.rb [training_image_file] [test_image_file] [num_features] [num_connected_pixels] [max_epochs] [learning_rate] [acceptable_accuracy] [random_seed]".

-Example of how to run:
-(just copy it into console for convenience)
+Example of how to run (just copy it into console for convenience):

 % ruby main.rb image.data test_images.data 50 4 500 0.1 1.0

 All arguments are optional.
 If they are not provided, default data files and parameters will be used.